Cervi Brothers

-The Cervi Brothers (Italian: Fratelli Cervi) were the seven sons of Alcide Cervi (1875-1970) and Genoeffa Cocconi (1876-1944), born in Campegine, Emilia-Romagna.
+The Cervi Brothers (Italian: Fratelli Cervi) were the seven sons of Alcide Cervi (1875–1970) and Genoeffa Cocconi (1876–1944), born in Campegine, Emilia-Romagna.
 The brothers and their father became renowned for their activities in the organized resistance to Italian fascism.

-After the Italian Social Republic was founded by Benito Mussolini in the north of Italy, the brothers were among many members of the resistance that suffered a crackdown by the fascist authorities.
+After the Italian Social Republic was founded by Benito Mussolini in the north of Italy, the brothers were among many members of the Italian resistance movement that suffered a crackdown by the fascist authorities.
 In November 1943, their house was surrounded by military forces and they surrendered after running out of ammunition during the ensuing firefight.
 They were taken to prison in the nearby city of Reggio Emilia along with their father.
 In December, a fascist secretary was killed by a lone gunman in Bagnolo in Piano.
 In retaliation, all seven Cervi brothers, along with Quarto Camurri, were taken to the shooting range in Reggio Emilia and shot.

-Alcide Cervi, who was suffering from bad health, was able to escape some time later after the Allies bombed the prison.
+Alcide Cervi, who was suffering from bad health, was able to escape sometime later after the Allies bombed the prison.
 Their story was told, among others, by him.
 He survived the end of World War II and died in 1970.

 The seven brothers were named Gelindo (b.
 1901); Antenore (b.
 1906); Aldo (b.
 1909); Ferdinando (b.
 1911); Agostino (b.
 1916); Ovidio (b.
 1918); and Ettore (b.
 1921).
 They had two sisters, Diomira and Rina.
 Aldo Cervi is survived by a son, Adelmo, who was seven months old when his father was executed.